5H1N0B11/flightgear-mirage2000/Mirage-2000/Docs/manual_rst/references.rst

+.. _link_chapter_references:

 **********
 References
 **********

 This page contains a structured selection of references, which can or have been used for modelling this FlightGear Mirage 2000.
-In general it is rather hard to get good data and even pictures for modern French fighters.

 Books
 =====